Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 Program 5

-Those are all the Programs that Pedro will need to provide a good distraction for Bud.
-But he also needs to cover his tracks.
-The alarm can’t go off while he’s sitting in front of a computer.
-It would be too obvious that he’s responsible.
-We need to create a very simple Program where the number of seconds needed before the alarm starts ringing is entered via keyboard.
-This way, Pedro can leave the library without anyone suspecting it was him.
-Depending on the situation, he’ll decide how many seconds he needs.
+Those are all the programs Pedro will need to provide a good distraction for Bud.
+But he also needs to cover his back.
+The alarm cannot sound while he is sitting in front of a computer.
+It would be very obvious that he is responsible.
+We must create a very simple program in which the number of seconds needed for the alarm to start sounding is entered by keyboard.
+This way, Pedro will be able to leave the library without anyone suspecting it was him.
+Depending on the situation, he himself will decide how many seconds he needs.

 The only condition is that the entered number must be greater than 600.
-That equals 10 minutes, which will give Pedro enough time to reach his cell and avoid any suspicion.
+That equals 10 minutes, so Pedro will have enough time to reach his cell and for no one to suspect.

 Solution: